WebCoder49/code-input/docs/vue-tutorial.md

 // This contains the HTMLElement of the code-input component const elem = ref()

-// Before it appears on the page, code-input needs to be initialized onBeforeMount(async () => {
+// Before it appears on the page, code-input needs to be initialized.
+// This must be onBeforeMount and not onMount! onBeforeMount(async () => {
   // Only if we're in the client if (import.meta.browser) {